H. B. Ari Gowder

-Rao Bahadur Hubbathalai Bellie Ari Gowder (ari gowda)(4 December 1893 – 28 June 1971) was a leader and the first member of the community to be elected to the Madras Legislative Council.
+Rao Bahadur Hubbathalai Bellie Ari Gowder (ari gowda)(4 December 1893 – 28 June 1971) was a leader and the first member of the Badaga community to be elected to the Madras Legislative Council.

 Birth and early life

 H. J. Bellie Gowder at Hubbathalai on 4 December 1893.
 Bellie Gowder was an engineering contractor of Nilgiris who constructed the Nilgiri Mountain Railway.

 Politics and public life

 Ari Gowder was educated at the Madras Christian College before entering politics.
 He became the first person to be elected to the Madras Legislative Council.
 He served as a member of the Madras Legislative Council from 1923 to 1926 and from 1930 to 1934 and was a member of the Legislative Assembly of Madras state in the 1940s and 1950s.
 He also served a President of the Nilgiris District Board.
 When prohibition was introduced in 1937, Ari Gowder was instrumental in enforcing prohibition in the Nilgiris district.
 He led the Indian contingent to the World Scouts Jumboree in Hungary in 1930.